xdas-dev/xdas/docs/user-guide/io/virtual-datasets.md

 **Limitations**

 - Decoding goes through Python, one call per tile touched.
-Reads spread over a great many tiles therefore carry an overhead that the C library avoids.
+A request spread over a great many tiles therefore carries a per-tile overhead that the C library avoids, which is what makes HDF5 the quicker reader while file counts stay modest.
 - For very small manifests the result can be larger than the HDF5 equivalent, since paths and geometry are written out explicitly instead of referring to a parent dataset.
 - The manifest is only meaningful to *Xdas*.